 For me, population-based research is exciting because it can be just as transformative as biomedical research.
 The data we have collected in POGONIS, combined with the fact that we can link it to other datasets that are already being collected (Statistics Canada for example), can produce very rich and detailed information that would otherwise be too expensive and/or too labour intensive to collect.
 It is a very efficient way to utilize all the data that is out there and actually answer questions that can translate more immediately into improved care and better outcomes for the individuals we serve: patients, families and survivors of childhood cancer.

 – Dr. Jason Pole

-Dr. Jason Pole is Scientist with the Pediatric Oncology Group of Ontario and is an Associate Professor in the Dalla Lana School of Public Health, University of Toronto and an Adjunct Scientist with The Hospital for Sick Children Research Institute and the Institute for Clinical Evaluative Sciences, Toronto.
+Dr. Jason Pole is Senior Scientist with the Pediatric Oncology Group of Ontario and is an Associate Professor in the Dalla Lana School of Public Health, University of Toronto and an Adjunct Scientist with The Hospital for Sick Children Research Institute and the Institute for Clinical Evaluative Sciences, Toronto.
 Dr. Pole has a background in epidemiology and health services research with an emphasis in the use of administrative data and complex survey instruments.